Strobesstrobes

 How do you report and prioritize IoT findings?

-Report each finding against the layer it lives on and the OWASP IoT Top 10 item it maps to, with the access level required (physical, local network, or remote) made explicit, because that drives real-world risk.
-A root shell over UART matters less if the device is in a locked enclosure than a remotely exploitable network service does.
+Report each finding against the layer it lives on, the OWASP IoT Top 10 item it maps to, and the access level it requires, because access level drives real-world risk.
+A root shell over UART matters less on a device sealed in a locked enclosure than a remotely reachable, unauthenticated MQTT broker does.
+State that distinction explicitly so the client prioritizes correctly.

 Frequently asked questions